-Telecommunications service provider Rain has announced some leadership changes at the company.
+Telecommunications service provider Rain has announced leadership changes at the company.

-In a statement, the company says Brandon Leigh, founder and CEO, has stepped away from his executive position and moved into a strategic advisory role on the board.
+In a statement, it says Brandon Leigh, founder and CEO, has stepped away from his executive position and moved into a strategic advisory role on the board.

 Rain is controlled by diverse shareholders, including Quarme Private Equity (Paul Harris): 41.36%; ARC: 20.25%; Pluvial: 11.75%; Montegray Capital (Michael Jordaan): 11.53%; and Ata Fund 1: 6.42%.

-The company says as the founder, Brandon Leigh has been the driving force of the company, growing it from a start-up to the multi-billion-dollar company it is today.
+The company says as the founder, Brandon Leigh has been the driving force, growing Rain from a start-up to the multi-billion-dollar company it is today.

-Under his leadership, it says Rain built the first standalone 5G network outside of China, and its approach to 5G fixed wireless access has become a case study for global best practice.
+It says under his leadership, Rain built the first standalone 5G network outside of China, and its approach to 5G fixed wireless access has become a case study for global best practice.

-Brandon will take on the role of CEO at rainx, a global technology company, where he’ll focus on product design and driving international expansion.
+He will take on the role of CEO of rainx, a global technology company, where he will focus on product design and driving international expansion.

 Conrad Leigh, who previously served as chief technology officer and chief operating officer, brings extensive knowledge and experience to the CEO role.